coopie/mesite/posts/reading-faces.md

 Most of my work on the project was video analysis, data preparation and a little bit of help with the neural network training, so I'll show you the stuff I know about in the project.

-Enough talk, lets show you the interesting stuff that we did.

 ### Face Tracker ###

 For video analysis, the aim was to monitor the bloodflow in someone's face.
 We did this by looking at the green intensity of the subjects' face (based on [this paper](http://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Li_Remote_Heart_Rate_2014_CVPR_paper.pdf)).